A detailed travel guide to the best tourist attractions and things to do on the Isle of Skye

 I really have to confess that I fell in love with the Isle of Skye in a matter of hours.
 Everything left me speechless – and that is coming from a guy who’s been traveling for 30 years, and “seen it all”.
 I had the most amazing wildlife experiences, went on breath-taking hikes, enjoyed excellent food and was constantly surrounded by the otherworldly beauty of the Scottish landscape.
 But please read my guide to the best time to visit Skye, so you’ll be able to enjoy as much sunshine as I did!

-To give you an idea what to expect (or maybe you are already planning a trip) I’ll share the 10 most amazing things to do on the Isle of Skye with you.
-Also, have two bonus recommendations at the end, but let’s get right into it.
+To give you an idea of what to expect (or maybe you are already planning a trip) I’ll share the 10 most amazing things to do on the Isle of Skye with you.
+Also, I’ll mention two bonus recommendations at the end, but let’s get right into it.

 Check out my other articles: 20 essential experiences to have in Scotland

 One of the most extraordinary spots on the Isle of Skye is certainly the Neist Point and its picture-perfect lighthouse.
 The Neist Point is the most western point on the Isle of Skye, and thus a perfect spot to watch the sunset.